sirwebdev/code-kit/README.md

 - [Lua language server](https://github.com/sumneko/lua-language-server)
 - [Ripgrep](https://github.com/BurntSushi/ripgrep)

-CodeKit is designed to make your coding environment setup process as easy and straightforward as possible, so you can focus on what really matters: writing code.
+CodeKit is designed to make your coding environment setup process as easy and straightforward as possible.
 Whether you are a beginner or an experienced coder, CodeKit can help you streamline your workflow, automate repetitive tasks, and increase your productivity.

+In addition to its default configuration, CodeKit is highly customizable, allowing you to add or remove tools and languages as needed.
+Plus, it's open source, so you can contribute to its development and improve it for the entire community.